jflater/incubation_manuscript/README.md

     3.  who is always there - core analysis
     4.  early and late responders
         A. do these correlate to chemical data?
-        B. are there env conditions that describe the response?
+        B. are there environmental conditions that describe the response?
         + constrained CCA

         C. Where do these responders originate?
 Do they persist?